UNMC_Acronym_Vert_sm_4c

 Core Facility Resource Grant Insert

 The UNMC Biosafety Level 3 Core Facility is 1,392 square feet and located on the main UNMC campus.
-There are pass-through lockers and autoclaves, well-equipped corridors and working suites, a donning/dressing anteroom, a doffing/exit room, personal storage lockers, and an additional secure room to ensure that autoclaved items are sterile.
-Every room has a preprogrammed phone to automatically dial the UNMC Security Dispatch.
-The biosecure corridor has an emergency exit, eye wash station, and overhead shower, and the doffing/exit room has a hands-free sink and a shower.
-There is an air pressure monitor/alarm system, along with emergency backup lighting and electrical outlets.
+There are pass-through lockers and autoclaves, five well-equipped working suites, a biosecure corridor with ultra-low freezers and storage units, a donning/dressing anteroom, a doffing/exit room, personal lockers, and an additional secure room to ensure that autoclaved items are sterile.
+Each of the five working suites and the biosecure corridor have a preprogrammed phone that automatically dials the University of Nebraska Police and Public Safety Department (UNPPSD).
+The biosecure corridor has an emergency exit, eye wash station, overhead shower, hands-free sink, and a portable transfer device for an unresponsive individual.
+The doffing/exit room has a hands-free sink and a shower.
+There are air pressure and fire monitor/alarm systems, along with emergency backup lighting and emergency electrical outlets.
 Many features contribute to the biosafety and biosecurity of this facility and the researchers needs.

 Working Suites

 Each of the five working suites in the UNMC Biosafety Level 3 Core Facility are well-equipped with the instrumentation listed below for standard molecular microbiology and tissue culture procedures.
-In addition, each working suite has storage cabinets with benchtops, shelving, two carts, autoclavable tubs/containers, a clock, two or three non-cloth laboratory chairs, a stepping stool, and a spill kit with extra PPE.
+In addition, each working suite has storage cabinets, ample benchtop surfaces, shelving, two carts, autoclavable tubs/containers, a clock, three non-cloth laboratory chairs, a stepping stool, and a spill kit with extra personal protective equipment (PPE).

 • Nor-Lake Manual Defrost Countertop/Stackable -20°C Freezer